shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Pas sensors are connected to RX and TX.

+My brakes are simple switches rather than pots - so a 10k resistor from 3.3v connect to adc2 to make it work properly.

 PasThrottleCruise.lisp - calculated the pedal RPM and pedal Count.

 PasThrottleCruise.qml - reads the pedal count and exectues a really simple PAS system.